ahmedbilal/OSTEP-Solution/Chapter 8/README.md

 ```

 ## Question 5
+###  Given a system with a quantum length of 10 ms in its highest queue, how often would you have to boost jobs back to the highest priority level (with the -B flag) in order to guarantee that a single longrunning (and potentially-starving) job gets at least 5% of the CPU?

 The answer is '200ms'.
 Time quantum of question 5 is '10ms'.
 After Job1 is executed in 10ms, priority will be lowered.
 If other jobs that has lower than 10ms, then job1 will not get any chance of execution.